carbon-language/carbon-lang/lldb/docs/use/variable.rst

 not touch it.

-``valobj`` is the object encapsulating the actual variable being displayed, and its type is SBValue.
-Out of the many possible operations on an SBValue, the basic one is retrieve the children objects it contains (essentially, the fields of the object wrapped by it), by calling ``GetChildMemberWithName()``, passing it the child's name as a string.
+``valobj`` is the object encapsulating the actual variable being displayed, and its type is `SBValue`.
+Out of the many possible operations on an `SBValue`, the basic one is retrieve the children objects it contains (essentially, the fields of the object wrapped by it), by calling ``GetChildMemberWithName()``, passing it the child's name as a string.